kenchis/JSIDPlay2/README.md

 This App connects to C-64 edmulator JSIDPlay2 running on any host port 8080.
-Just install latest version of  JSIDPlay2 (http://haendel.ddns.net/~ken/jsidplay2-3.9.zip) On the main window click on "built-in App Server" then click Start For furtherrequirements and explanations click on "RESTful Services Usage"
+Just install latest version of  JSIDPlay2 (http://haendel.ddns.net/~ken/jsidplay2-3.9.zip) On the main window click on "built-in App Server" then click Start For further requirements and explanations click on "RESTful Services Usage"

 Launch the app (install latest build from here: http://haendel.ddns.net/~ken/jsidplay2app.apk)